EliottClavier/T-NSA-700/readme.md

 You must define a password in root_pass.txt.
 To do this :
 - In /ansible, rename the `example.vault_pass.txt` file to `vault_pass.txt`
-- Write your password inside the file
+- Write a password of your choice inside the file

 ## vault